ClaudioESSilva/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

   - Further, setting a lower compatibility level also misses a number of improvements in the query optimizer for latest versions, and affects all queries against the database.

-- You could use `LEGACY_CARDINALITY_ESTIMATION` database option, to have the whole database use the older CE, while retaining other improvements in the query optimizer.

-  - Further, setting a lower compatibility level also misses many improvements in the query optimizer for latest versions, and affects all queries against the database.

-- You could use `LEGACY_CARDINALITY_ESTIMATION` database option, to have the whole database use the older CE, while retaining other improvements in the query optimizer.
+- You could use `LEGACY_CARDINALITY_ESTIMATION` database scoped configuration option, to have the whole database use the older CE, while retaining other improvements in the query optimizer.

 - You could use `LEGACY_CARDINALITY_ESTIMATION` query hint, to have a single query use the older CE, while retaining other improvements in the query optimizer.